Skip to main content

 Welcome to Bond University, and welcome to your Library!

-If you haven't had the opportunity to come to our lovely campus yet, please watch the Library tour video below to take a virtual walk through some of the spaces.
+If you haven't visited our lovely campus yet, watch the Library tour video below to take a virtual walk through some of the spaces.

 Look for our how-to videos throughout the website and in Library Search.
 We try to put the videos where you might need them to refresh your memory or get started.